315 Days Traveling Round the World

 Live from Hoi An – the Ancient City

 Phu Quoc – A vacation from the Trip

 The journey to Cambodia and crossing our first land border was interesting.
 Reading about corruption of border officials is one thing.
 Doing it, another.
 We loved Phnom Penh although it was a quiet time with the Pchum Ben holiday.
 A visit to the Killing Fields is not to be missed.
 Siem Reap and the Angkor Wat temples were exceptional and should be on everyone’s bucket list.

 Crossing into Cambodia

 Pchum Ben, the Killing Fields, Torrential Rain and Phnom Penh

 Day 2 – the Angkor Temples

 Ta Prohm – Temple in the Trees

 The Labour of Leisure – Where in the World Does the Time Go?

 Our visit to Thailand was incredible.
-Bangkok is a very cosmopolitan city with excellent infrastructure, good food and interesting sites.
+Bangkok is a cosmopolitan city with excellent infrastructure, good food and interesting sites.
 We had to watch out for tuk-tuk scammers but other than that no problems.
 Ayutthaya, Kanchanaburi, and Chiang Rai were all unique visits that added to the wonder of the country.
-The highlight, and another bucket list activity was the Chiang Mai Lantern Festival – not to be missed.
+The highlight, and another bucket list activity, was the Chiang Mai Lantern Festival – another not to be missed.